shizgnit/application-template/README.md

   * Software platforms are often required to build/run on significantly older standards.
 In my case only partial C++11 support is available (gcc443). https://gcc.gnu.org/projects/cxx-status.html#cxx11

 Removing those limitations allows for modern solutions to be experimented with.
-This project hosted on github is a synchronized repository from an on-prem gitlab instance being used for CI/CD, so not all aspects of the project will be visible.

 ## Build

 Use Microsoft Visual Studio 2022 and the build.sln solution file.
+I have the following components installed.

+* ASP.NET and web development
+* Python development
+* Desktop development with C++
+    * MSVC v143
+    * Windows 10 SDK
+    * Test Adapter for Google Test
+* Universal Windows Platform development
+* Mobile development with C++ ()
+    * Android NDK
+    * Apache Ant
+    * C++ Android development tools
+* Game development with C++
+* Linux development with C++

 ## Dependencies